JayyyyLee/Varsity-Tutors-CMU-Capstone/README.md

 # Varsity Tutors & CMU METALS Capstone
-Repository of the code for Capston Team Sky-Jem.
+Repository for the backend model and code for Capston Team Sky-Jem.

 ## Structure